-Command "softenv" lists all packages that are managed by SOFTENV

-[fchen14@mike2 ~]\$ softenv SoftEnv version 1.6.2

-The SoftEnv system is used to set up environment variables.
-For details, see 'man softenv-intro'.

-This is a list of keys and macros that the SoftEnv system understands.
-In this list, the following symbols indicate:

-- This keyword is part of the default environment, which you get by putting "@default" in your .soft - U This keyword is considered generally "useful". - P This keyword is for "power users", people who want to build their own path from scratch.
-Not recommended unless you know what you are doing.
+Command "softenv" lists all packages that are managed by SOFTENV [fchen14@mike2 ~]\$ softenv SoftEnv version 1.6.2 softenv on SuperMike II The SoftEnv system is used to set up environment variables.
+For details, see 'man softenv-intro'. example This is a list of keys and macros that the SoftEnv system understands.
+In this list, the following symbols indicate: This keyword is part of the default environment, which you get by putting "@default" in your .soft U This keyword is considered generally "useful".
+P This keyword is for "power users", people who want to build their own path from scratch.
+Not recommended unless you know what you are doing. softenv key These are the macros available: @bio-all @default These are the keywords explicitly available: +Intel-12.1.4 @types: Programming/Compiler @name: Intel @version: 12.1.4 @build: Binary installation @internal: @external:

+Softenv: Searching A Specific Package

+Use "-k" option with softenv":

-softenv key
+- softenv -k fftw

-These are the macros available:

-@bio-all @default